amalanu/cs5800/README.md

-The assignment files are in the src folder, separated by question.
+The assignment files are in the src folder, separated by homework number and question.

 In the future I'll have to modify the file structure a bit.